 - i) Light temporarily extinguished: - The attribute status for the Light feature is populated with the values 11 (extinguished) and 7 (temporary). - j) Change to a maintained depth in a dredged area: - When information is received from an official or recognised survey authority relating to a dredged area where the dredged depth has changed, the attribute value of depth range minimum value for the Dredged Area feature should be changed to the value provided by the survey. - Where a Sounding feature is encoded in a dredged area to indicate shoaler depths, the attribute value exposition of sounding = 2 (shoaler than the depth of the surrounding depth area) should not be populated (see clauses 11.3.1 and 11.4.1).
 Where required, the shoal depths should be encoded using Sounding, with the appropriate underlying depth information (Depth Contour and Depth Area) to support the depths.
-Alternatively, the attribute depth range maximum value for the Dredged Area may be set to the designed dredged depth for the dredged area and the attribute depth range minimum value set to the value of the shoalest depth, or a Caution Area feature may be encoded covering the shoaler depth area with the depth information provided using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information.
+Alternatively, the attribute depth range maximum value for the Dredged Area may be set to the designed dredged depth for the dredged area and the attribute depth range minimum value set to the value of the shoalest depth, or a Caution Area feature may be encoded covering the shoaler depth area with the depth information provided using the complex attribute information (see clause 2.4.6).
 Where the shoal depths are close to the edge of the dredged area, the dredged area limit may be adjusted to exclude the shoal depths from the area.
 See also S-4 B-414.5.